 Swan Brothers Dairy, in Claremore, Oklahoma, is a family business that’s been in consistent operation since 1923.
 Back then, Harley Swan and his wife, Ruby, delivered milk—sourced from a single cow—to people in town.
 After 20 years—and after pasteurization went from being a trend to a mandate—the couple stopped delivering milk directly to customers.
 Instead, they sold milk to processors who pasteurized, bottled, and delivered their product.
 Swan Brothers evolved again in 1951 when the dairy began selling its current signature product: raw milk.

 Raw milk comes fresh from the cow, unpasteurized and unhomogenized, stored at a steady 38 degrees.
 In some states, raw milk is either illegal or highly regulated.
-The Internet is rife with anecdotal evidence claiming that raw milk is healthier, especially for those who may be lactose intolerant, as well as pages that warn of the health hazards of raw milk, like listeria, typhoid fever, and tuberculosis.
+The Internet is rife with anecdotal evidence claiming that raw milk is healthier,you also know the health info, especially for those who may be lactose intolerant, as well as pages that warn of the health hazards of raw milk, like listeria, typhoid fever, and tuberculosis.
 Diane Williamson, daughter of Harley Jr, shrugs her shoulders.
 “I like knowing where everything came from.
 I was raised on raw milk.”

 Pasteurization began in the early 1800s to kill milk-borne pathogens, which were common at the time.
 During the process, milk is heated to above 150 degrees, and held there for up to 30 minutes to kill any pathogens.
 Bacteria appear in milk when cows are kept in unsanitary conditions that don’t allow for clean udders.
 Considering the poor sanitation and hygiene standards of the 1800s, pasteurizing milk kept the public safe.
 After industrialization and amid an expanding population, mass production meant that cows were kept in tight pens and fed a diet intended to increase production.
 As a result, milk from giant dairy farms required pasteurization.